 Can’t think of a theme for your meetings?
 Here’s an easy one: Ritual.

 Why do people meet weekly for their religion?
 They can pray at home.
-They can watch sermons on TV.
 They won’t even get fined!
-People attend these services because it connects them to their beliefs.
+People attend religious services to connect with their beliefs and community.
 If you are not religious, relate this to a political affiliation or just visit a church or synagogue and observe.
-Not only do those who preside over these meetings theme their content well, there’s usually some sort of lesson to be learned, heavy uses of symbolism, time for reflection and engaging rituals.

 3. Capitalize On Brotherhood/Sisterhood Opportunities

-You will find that even if the content of your reports or your capacity to incorporate ritual into your meetings is limited, people will still show up.
-Chapter is the one time a week where everyone gets together to meet.
+Chapter meetings are the one time a week where everyone gets together to meet.
 It’s probably that “one meeting, one hour a week” that we all tell potential members will be the only thing they have to do once they join.
 Much like a weekly religious meeting, your chapter meeting is a time to learn and to socialize.

 4. Crack the whip